PMosby/Stem-Visualizer/README.md

 # Audio Stem Separator & Visualizer

 A Streamlit application that allows users to separate audio tracks into individual stems (vocals, drums, bass, and other) using Demucs, and visualize the waveforms for each stem.
-Features advanced visualizations inspired by nature, noir, and dance aesthetics.
+Features advanced visualizations inspired by nature, noir, and dance aesthetics, along with an immersive Three.js experience that synchronizes visuals with the audio playback.

 ## Features